1940 United States presidential election in Illinois: Turnout

+The total vote in the general election was 4,217,935.
 Both major parties held non-binding state-run preferential primaries on April 9.

 Democratic

 The 1940 Illinois Democratic presidential primary was held on April 9, 1940, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1940 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

 Republican

 The 1940 Illinois Republican presidential primary was held on April 9, 1940, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1940 presidential election.

 The preference vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.